UBC-MDS/eazieda/CONTRIBUTING.rst

 Submit Feedback
 ~~~~~~~~~~~~~~~

-The best way to send feedback is to file an issue at https://github.com/dbandrews,yuyanguo, arashshams, vigneshRajakumar/eazieda/issues.
+The best way to send feedback is to file an issue at https://github.com/UBC-MDS/eazieda/issues.

 If you are proposing a feature: